Educational Funding, Scholarships and Awards

 Government Student Loans

-Government student loan programs are available based on your province of residence and financial need.
+Government student loan programs are available based on financial need and your province of residence.

 For Alberta residents considered to be studying full-time, an online application is recommended as the processing time is much quicker – most students are approved in up to two weeks versus four to six weeks for a paper application (note that part-time students can only apply by submitting a paper application).
 Through one application, Alberta Student Aid will assess your eligibility for Alberta Student Loans, Canada Student Loans and, if you qualify, for grants.